Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Planck masses

 \section{Planck masses}

-The 4D effective theory can be obtained by integrating the 5D action (\ref{action}) with respect to the fifth coordinate $w$ (dimensional reduction).
-In order to do that let us consider a generalization of the 5D line-element (\ref{line-e}) \be ds^2 =a^2(w)[\tilde{g}_{\mu \nu}(x)dx^{\mu}dx^{\nu}-dw^2], \ee where, $\tilde{g}_{\mu \nu}(x)$, is an arbitrary 4D metric.
-The 5D fundamental theory is reduced to a 4D Einstein-Hilbert effective action plus the corrections that come from the scalar matter and higher curvature terms of the bulk.
-In this section we will focus in the analysis of the 4D Planck mass, therefore we only need to extract the 4D Einstein-Hilbert effective after the dimensional reduction of the 5D action\footnote{Later on we will study the whole 4D effective theory that arises after integrating the 5D action with respect to the extra--dimensional coordinate.}
+In this Section we shall derive the 4D effective coupling constant of our model, the Planck mass, starting from the 5D action (\ref{action}) through a mechanism called dimensional reduction.
+In general, the 4D effective theory can be obtained by integrating the 5D action with respect to the fifth coordinate $w$.
+In order to do that let us consider a generalization of the 5D line--element (\ref{line-e}) where the 4D Minkowski metric $\eta_{\mu\nu}$ is replaced by an arbitrary 4D metric $\tilde{g}_{\mu \nu}(x)$\footnote{On a general ground, the dimensional reduction of the original 5D action must render a non--trivial 4D Einstein--Hilbert term.
+Therefore, such a generalization of the 4D metric is needed because the curvature scalar corresponding to 4D Minkowski space--time vanishes.
+The simplest way to do that it is to replace $\eta_{\mu \nu} \mapsto \eta_{\mu \nu}+\delta g_{\mu \nu}(x)$, where $\delta g_{\mu \nu}(x)$ is a perturbation of the 4D Minkowski geometry.}: \be ds^2 =a^2(w)[\tilde{g}_{\mu\nu}(x)dx^{\mu}dx^{\nu}-dw^2], \quad \mbox{where} \quad x\equiv \{x^{\mu}\}. \ee When performing the integration with respect to the extra dimension, the 5D fundamental theory is reduced to a 4D Einstein-Hilbert effective action plus the corrections that come from the scalar matter and higher curvature terms of the bulk.
+In this Section we will focus in the analysis of the 4D Planck mass, therefore we only need to extract the 4D Einstein-Hilbert effective action after the dimensional reduction of the original 5D action